-Chronic lower respiratory disease caused 138,000 deaths in 2010 and is the third leading cause of death in adults older than 18.1 The treatment and management of respiratory disease places an enormous burden on the healthcare system, with an estimated economic cost of \$106 billion for asthma, chronic obstructive pulmonary disease (COPD), and pneumonia in 2009 (\$81 billion in direct health expenditures and \$25 billion in indirect cost of mortality).2 Critical care is the specialized treatment of patients whose conditions are life-threatening and who require comprehensive care and constant monitoring, usually in intensive care units (ICUs); for critical care, there are approximately 6,000 ICUs in the United States, caring for over 55,000 critically ill patients each day.
+Chronic lower respiratory disease caused 138,000 deaths in 2010 and is the third leading cause of death in adults older than 18.1 The treatment and management of respiratory disease places an enormous burden on the healthcare system, with an estimated economic cost of \$106 billion for asthma, chronic obstructive pulmonary disease (COPD), and pneumonia in 2009 (\$81 billion in direct health expenditures and \$25 billion in indirect costs of mortality).2 Critical care is the specialized treatment of patients whose conditions are life-threatening and who require comprehensive care and constant monitoring, usually in intensive care units (ICUs); for critical care, there are approximately 6,000 ICUs in the United States, caring for over 55,000 critically ill patients each day.

-At the outset of this project in 2015, NQF's pulmonary and critical care portfolio (PCC) included 30 measures that addressed conditions, treatments, diagnostic studies, interventions, and procedures specific to pulmonary conditions and critical care.
-The Pulmonary and Critical Care (PCC) portfolio contains seven measures for asthma, one for asthma/ COPD, seven for COPD, seven for pneumonia, three for imaging, and five for critical care.
+At the outset of this project in 2015, NQF's Pulmonary and Critical Care portfolio (PCC) included 30 measures that addressed conditions, treatments, diagnostic studies, interventions, and procedures specific to pulmonary conditions and critical care.
+The Pulmonary and Critical Care portfolio contains 7 measures for asthma, 1 for asthma/COPD, 7 for COPD, 7 for pneumonia, 3 for imaging, and 5 for critical care.
 Appendix B details the full portfolio of PCC measures.
 Most of the measures in the PCC portfolio were reviewed for maintenance of endorsement in this project; some measures in the portfolio will be reviewed in other NQF projects (e.g., Readmissions, Patient- and Family-Centered Care).
-The PCC Standing Committee did not identify gaps in the portfolio during the inperson meeting.

-For this project, the Committee evaluated 22 measures against NQF's standard evaluation criteria-four new measures and 18 measures undergoing maintenance review.
-Twelveen measures were recommended for endorsement, and one measure was recommended for inactive endorsement with reserve status.
-The Committee did not reach consensus on eight two measures and did not recommend sixthree measures.
-One measure was deferred to the Patient Safety Committee for further evaluation.
+For this project, the Committee evaluated 22 measures against NQF's standard evaluation criteria-4 new measures and 18 measures undergoing maintenance review.
+Thirteen measures were endorsed, and 1 measure received inactive endorsement with reserve status.
+The Committee did not endorse 6 measures.
+Two measures were deferred to other NQF committees for further evaluation.